mjclemente/clickup.cfc/README.md

 # ClickUp.cfc
 A CFML wrapper for the [ClickUp API](https://clickup.com/api), which is currently in beta.

+**Since this project was released, ClickUp has released v2 of their API.
+Like v1, the ClickUp API 2.0 is still in beta.
+This wrapper was written for v1 of the API and has not been updated for ClickUp 2.0 yet.**

 *Feel free to use the issue tracker to report bugs or suggest improvements!*

 ### Acknowledgements